helmetjs/helmetjs.github.io/README.md

 helmetjs.github.io
 ==================

-This is the [Jekyll](https://jekyllrb.com/)-powered site that powers Helmet's website.
+This is the documentation for Helmet, built with [Hugo](https://gohugo.io/).